Using explosive percolation in analysis of real-world networks: Results

-Therefore, it appears that the explosive percolation process follows community structure when applied on a network where such structure exists.
-Communities in real-world networks are, however, hard to define unambiguously, and therefore to verify this we turn to a simple model with built-in community structure~\cite{Girvan02}.
-In this model, $N$ nodes are arranged into $M$ communities of equal size.
-Edges are placed at random such that on average each node has $k_{\textrm{in}}$ intra-community links and $k_{\textrm{out}}$ inter-community links.
-When applying the MC-$m$ sum rule on this network, we find that mostly intra-community edges are occupied before the transition point [Fig.~\ref{fig:gnmodel_overlap}~(a)].
-We quantify this by measuring the fraction of intra-community links during the process, normalized by the respective fraction for random link addition.
-Fig.~\ref{fig:gnmodel_overlap}~(b) shows that before the transition point, the MC-$10$ sum rule adds significantly more links inside communities compared to random addition.
-In order to quantify the match between percolation clusters and model communities, we consider the confusion matrix with elements $n_{kk^{'}} = \lvert C_{k} \cap C^{'}_{k^{'}} \rvert$, $\forall k,k^{'}$, where $C_{k}$ is the $k$-th cluster and $C^{'}_{k^{'}}$ is the $k^{'}$-th community.
-Hence, the element $n_{kk^{'}}$ represents the number of nodes in the intersection of cluster $C_{k}$ and community $C^{'}_{k^{'}}$.
-The projection number of $C$ on $C^{'}$ is then defined as $p_C(C^{'}) = \sum_k \max_{k^{'}} n_{kk^{'}}$, i.e., the sum of the maximum of each row in the confusion matrix, and the projection number of $C^{'}$ on $C$ as $p_{C^{'}}(C) = \sum_{k^{'}} \max_{k} n_{kk^{'}}$, i.e., the sum of the maximum of each column in the matrix~\cite{vanDongen00,*Meila07}.
-We then define the {\em quality} of matching as the normalized average of both projection numbers, $Q = \left[p_C(C^{'})+p_{C^{'}}(C)\right]/2N$, and study its behavior as a function of the largest cluster size $s_{\mathrm{max}}$. $Q$ initially increases and then decreases as clusters merge and form the giant component [Fig.~\ref{fig:gnmodel_overlap}~(c)], reaching a maximum slightly before the critical point.
-Compared to random link addition, the percolation clusters coincide better with the model communities below and around $\tau_c$.
-We next study the variation of the maximum of quality, $Q_{\mathrm{max}}$ as we increase the $k_{\mathrm{out}}$, keeping the average total degree $k=k_{\textrm{in}}+k_{\textrm{out}}$ fixed [Fig.~\ref{fig:gnmodel_overlap}~(d)].
-Although $Q_{\mathrm{max}}$ decreases as $k_{out}$ increases for both the MC-$10$ and random addition, its higher value during the MC-$10$ process indicates better match with the predefined communities.
+It appears that the explosive percolation process follows community structure when applied to a network where such structure exists.
+Communities in real-world networks are, however, hard to define unambiguously, and therefore we turn to a simple model with built-in community structure~\cite{Newman04a,Pan09a}.
+In this model, $N$ nodes are arranged into $M$ communities of equal size, and edges are placed at random such that on average each node has $k_{\textrm{in}}$ intra-community links and $k_{\textrm{out}}$ inter-community links.
+When applying the MC-$m$ sum rule to this network, we find that mostly intra-community edges are occupied before the transition point [Fig.~\ref{fig:gnmodel_overlap}~(a)].
+We quantify this by measuring the fraction of intra-community links that have been added during the process, normalized by the respective fraction for random link addition.
+It is evident from Fig.~\ref{fig:gnmodel_overlap}~(b) that the MC rules prefer intra-community links early on in the process, and inter-community links only get added towards the end.